UCL-ELEC0136/hackathon-solutions/README.md

 - Create a timeseries that shows the number of commits per day
 - Draw a line plot representing the timeseries

+---

-### T3.
-Classification with hand-designed features
+### Task 3: Classification with hand-designed features
 Now consider the following issue https://github.com/google/jax/issues/5501 We seek answers to the following questions:
 - Is it an open or close issue?